Amahle140/Amahle140/README.md

-## Hi there 👋I'm Amahle Siguca
+Hi there 👋 I'm Amahle Siguca

-Welcome to my Github profile!
-I'm an aspiring Front-end developer currently learning HTML,CSS and Tailwind CSS at CodeSpace Academy.
+Welcome to my GitHub profile!
+I'm an aspiring Front-End Developer recently graduated in CodeSpace Academy, where I have  learnt to build modern, responsive, and user-friendly web applications.

-## About Me
+🌱 About Me

-- Student at CodeSpace Academy 🎓.
+🎓  CodeSpace Academy Alluminum – front-end Developer.
-- Currently learning and practising front-end development and React& JavaSript 💻.
+💻 Learning and practising HTML, CSS, Tailwind CSS, JavaScript, and React.js.
+⚙️ Interested in UI frameworks, React components, event handling, and fetching API data using useEffect.
+🧠 Developing skills in abstraction, SOLID principles, and clean coding practices.
-- Passionate about creating clean and responsive web interfaces 🤖.
+🤖 Passionate about creating clean, accessible, and responsive web interfaces.
-- Eager to collaborate and contribute to exciting projects 🤝.
+🤝 Excited to collaborate on creative projects and contribute to open-source development.

 ## 🌐 Let's connect